Machines Dream: Progressive Gears

 In early 2014, the band became acquainted with Eugene Rogers and Progressive Gears Management.
 Rogers discovered Machines Dream while he was looking for music by the progressive band IT, which he discovered on the Aurovine website.
 While there, he saw a free download of the first Machines Dream album and decided to listen to it on speculation.
 He enjoyed the album and began recommending the group to several progressive rock radio shows, including the Prog Mill hosted by Shaun Geraghty.
 The band and Rogers connected via Twitter and discovered that they had a common philosophical outlook on music and the business of music.
-In July, 2014 the band asked Rogers if he was interested in taking on managing Machines Dream to which he agreed.
+In July 2014 the band asked Rogers if he was interested in taking on managing Machines Dream to which he agreed.
 Rogers began promoting the music to as many people as possible using both traditional marketing methods as well as working with new social media tools and reaching out to established progressive artists and musicians.
 The results have been an increase in plays on specialist Internet radio stations that meet the demand for new Progressive Rock.
 This led to the growth of a global audience for Machines Dream.

-RECORD
+Record

 While Black Science was being mixed, the band went into the studio to record songs for radio broadcast on Guy Bellamy's Great Music Stories radio show on Meridian FM (links).
 The band performed older songs as well as tracks from the as yet unreleased Black Science album but experimented significantly with the arrangements.
 Josh Norling was brought in to play saxophone along with the band adding jazz elements to their sound, and the sessions featured an improvisational quality.

 The group had originally planned on recording three songs for the radio broadcast, but came out of the recording sessions with over four hours of music.
 The band were happy with the quality of the material and decided to release the songs that were recorded as a download-only album.
 It was released for free on Christmas Day, 2016 as a gift to fans and became available later on all streaming services.
 The second half of these recordings were made available as part of the pre-order for Black Science and featured entirely instrumental improvisations.